Shape

 arrow_up = fv TRIANGLE

-arrow_up = flipv TRIANGLE
+arrow_up = flipv TRIANGLEfd shape

-flipped along both the x and y axes. shape
+Returns shape flipped along both the x and y axes. shape must be of the shape type.

-Shorthand for the flipd
+Shorthand for the flipd function.

 Example: